 With nearly 6 million people living among 280 square miles, it’s not surprising that Singapore has plenty of great bars to choose from.
-Home to five of the Top 50 Bars in the World, the cocktail community is tight-knit and friendly.
+Home to four of the Top 50 Bars in the World (2020), the cocktail community is tight-knit and friendly.
 We learned of many great places to try through conversations with bartenders.
 In one case, a bar owner walked us to the next bar on our list because he didn’t want us to get lost.
 Over four days in September 2019, I conducted important research.
 Here’s my list of seven amazing cocktail bars in Singapore.

 - Address: 38 Tanjong Pagar Road, Singapore 088461